 For that reason, the European Council called the Commission to update the "EU 2050 Climate and Energy Roadmap" by the first quarter of 2019.
 The request adds up to a significant increase in the momentum for addressing climate change.
-The IPCC 1.5C Special Report, scheduled for release in October 2018, before the COP 24, is expected to underline the increase in urgency, as well as the need for a significant ramping up of the effort required.
+The IPCC 1.5C Special Report, released in October 2018, before the COP 24, has underlined the increase in urgency as well as the need for a significant ramping up of the effort required.

-Both, the preparation for the Talanoa Dialogue, as well as the release of the EC Communication on midcentury strategy will undoubtedly involve a discussion about the level of effort that the EU has pledged and how that matches the finding of the 1.5 C, as well as the role that they want to play in ensuring that the Paris Agreement leads to increasing levels of ambition.
+Both the preparation for the Talanoa Dialogue and the release of the EC Communication on mid-century strategy will undoubtedly involve a discussion about the level of effort that the EU has pledged and how that matches the finding of the 1.5 C, as well as the role that they want to play in ensuring that the Paris Agreement leads to increasing levels of ambition.

-ICTSD/ERCST and EUI are jointly working on a project which provides the opportunity for a public debate on the possibility of increasing the ambition of the EU climate policy in the 2030 perspective.
-In light of this project, a paper was written outlining the various options to enhance the EU NDC and a set of criteria was developed against which these different options can be judged.
+ICTSD/ERCST and FSR Climate EUI are jointly working on a project which provides the opportunity for a public debate on the possibility of increasing the ambition of the EU climate policy in the 2030 perspective.
+In light of this project, a policy paper is being written outlining the various options to enhance the EU NDC and a set of criteria was developed against which these different options can be judged.